 Basic net loss per share is calculated by dividing net loss by the weighted average number of shares outstanding for the period.
 Diluted net loss per share is calculated by dividing net loss by the weighted average number of shares of common stock and potential dilutive common stock equivalents outstanding during the period if the effect is dilutive.
 Since the Company was in a loss position for all periods presented, basic net loss per share is the same as diluted net loss per share as the effects of potentially dilutive securities are antidilutive.
-The calculation of diluted loss per share also requires that, to the extent the presumed issuance of additional shares as contingent consideration is dilutive to loss per share for the period, adjustments to net loss used in the calculation are required to reflect the related dilutive shares.
-In all periods presented, the Company's outstanding stock options, convertible preferred stock, early exercised common stock subject to future vesting, restricted stock accounted for as options common and preferred stock warrants and presumed issuance of additional shares as contingent consideration of diluted net loss per share because their effects were antidilutive.
+The calculation of diluted loss per share also requires that, to the extent the presumed issuance of additional shares as contingent consideration is dilutive to loss per share for the period, adjustments to net loss used in the calculation are required to remove the change in fair value of the contingent consideration liability for the period.
+Likewise, adjustments to the denominator are required to reflect the related dilutive shares.
+In all periods presented, the Company's outstanding stock options, convertible preferred stock, early exercised common stock subject to future vesting, restricted stock accounted for as options common and preferred stock warrants and presumed issuance of additional shares as contingent consideration were excluded from the calculation of diluted net loss per share because their effects were antidilutive.